Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/docs-automation/README.md

 This was fixed by enabling **GitHub Pages → Source → GitHub Actions** in the repository settings.

-- **Linting Errors**:
-Spectral flagged missing descriptions and response codes in the spec, requiring multiple iterations to fix.

-- **Workflow Permissions**:
-Required `permissions: contents: write, pages: write, id-token: write` to allow deployment.

 ---

-## 📚 What We Learned
+## What I have Learnt so far

 1. **CI/CD for Documentation**:
- How to automate validation and deployment of API docs with GitHub Actions.
+ I learnt how to automate validation and deployment of API docs with GitHub Actions.

 2. **Importance of Standards**:
  Spectral enforces OpenAPI quality, while Vale ensures docs readability and consistency.

 3. **Troubleshooting Deployments**:
- Learned how to debug GitHub Actions errors related to permissions and Pages setup.
+ I also learnt how to debug GitHub Actions errors related to permissions and Pages setup.

-4. **Separation of Concerns**:
- Splitting workflows into `validate-openapi` and `generate-docs` jobs makes the process clearer and maintainable.

 ---

-### 🚀 Next Steps

-- Expand Spectral rules to enforce security best practices (e.g., all operations must define security schemes).
-- Add automated **preview deployments for PRs** so reviewers can click and view live docs before merging.
-- Improve branding of the docs site with Chimoney’s theme.